KorieDrakeChaney/osu-parser/README.md

 # osu!parser

 This is a parser for osu!.
-IT allows you to read and manipulate osu files in a simple efficient way.
+It allows you to read and manipulate osu files in a simple efficient way.

 ## Features